25 Ingredients Of The Dynamic Duo Prenatal Vitamin

 RDA:

 Vitamin D is important for everyone at every age.
-It is a fat-soluble vitamin that absorbs the mineral calcium into your intestines and bloodstream.
+It is a fat-soluble vitamin that aids in the absorption of the mineral calcium from your intestines and then into your bloodstream.
 Without enough vitamin D3, you are at higher risk for bone fractures and poor oral health.
-(18) It may also help improve symptoms of eczema.
+(18) It may also help with symptoms of eczema.

 Not all Vitamin D is the same.
 Vitamin D3 is more usable by the body than D2.
 Vitamin D3 has a longer half-life and, therefore, stays in the body longer.
 It can raise levels better than D2.

 Many mothers are deficient in Vitamin D, and their breastmilk doesn't supply their babies with an adequate amount.
-Because of this, mothers either need to test their vitamin D serum levels and supplement themselves with the recommended 6400 IU/day or give their baby a vitamin D3 supplement.
+(43) Because of this, mothers either need to test their vitamin D serum levels and supplement themselves with the recommended up to 6400 IU/day or give their baby a vitamin D3 supplement.
 (19)

 A systematic review of controlled clinical trials, which included a large number of children, showed that sufficient vitamin D levels could protect against dental cavities.
-Vitamin D supplementation reduced the risk of developing dental cavities in about 47% of children.
+Vitamin D supplementation may reduce the risk of developing dental cavities in about 47% of children.
 (17)

 RDA:

-Lactation 600 IU or 6400 IU, depending on if you are not giving your baby vitamin D3 directly
+• Lactation 600 IU or up to 6400 IU depending on if you are not giving your baby vitamin D3 directly

 For vitamin D3 to be able to be used in the body, it needs vitamin K2.
 Vitamin K2 directs the calcium to your bones.
 Without K2, the calcium can build in your arteries and not reach your bones.
 (3)

-For babies, vitamin K helps in proper blood clotting, protects cell membranes, and gives cells their structure.
+For babies, vitamin K helps in proper blood coagulation, protects cell membranes, and gives cells their structure.
+(44)

 RDA: